-CHAPTER VIII: EFFECTS ON THE USE AND CONSERVATION OF ENERGY RESOURCES AND SOLID WASTE MANAGEMENT

-The energy sources to be used, anticipated levels of consumption, efficiency of energy consumption, and energy conservation measures are to be identified and discussed.
-The discussion is to include the standards of the NYS Energy Code and the NYS Energy Research and Development Authority Programs.
-The management of solid waste produced by the Proposed Project shall also be discussed.
+CHAPTER VIII: EFFECTS ON THE USE AND CONSERVATION OF ENERGY RESOURCES AND SOLID WASTE MANAGEMENT discussion is to include the standards of the NYS Energy Code and the NYS Energy Research and Development Authority Programs.
+The management of solid waste and recycling produced by the Proposed Project shall also be discussed.
 The SDEIS will analyze the potential and feasibility for the use of alternative energy resources for heating, cooling and power, including the use of solar energy.